Rodeo–Chediski Fire: Restoration

 Of the woodlands affected, 280992 acre (60.0%) was part of the Fort Apache Indian Reservation.
 Of the rest, 167215 acre (35.7%) was in the Apache–Sitgreaves National Forests and 10667 acre (2.3%) in the Tonto National Forest.
 The remaining destruction occurred on private land.
 The fire damaged or destroyed ecosystem resources, disrupted hydrologic functioning, and altered the loadings of flammable fuels on much of the ponderosa pine forest that was exposed to the burn.

 After the fire, efforts were made to stabilize the landscape by burned area emergency response teams.
 Waterbars, wattles and K-rails were put in place and there were over two weeks of aerial seeding, dropping around 50000000 lb of winter wheat or indigenous grass seeds over 180000 acre.

 Political consequences

 Political figures, including Senator Jon Kyl of Arizona, blamed the fire on "radical environmentalists" and their opposition to logging to thin the forests.
-The group, Sierra Club, responded by saying they have long supported the thinning of underbrush and small trees through controlled burns, not the logging of large trees.
+The Sierra Club responded by saying they have long supported the thinning of underbrush and small trees through controlled burns, not the logging of large trees.
 But this fire, among other devastating drought-year fires in the American West, helped propel new forest management laws, enacted by both the U.S. Congress and local authorities.
 Of these the most notable is the Healthy Forests Restoration Act, which President George W. Bush signed into law in 2003.
 Although these policies presented high-profile, short-term solutions, the ecological effects of these policies are hotly debated among forestry experts.